 On top of supplementation with CBD oil, you can incorporate some lifestyle changes, such as a nutrient-rich diet, exercise, sufficient sleep, herbal medicine, and probiotics to support your immune system from many angles.

-More research is needed to confirm the preclinical findings on CBD and autoimmune conditions, but what we’ve learned so far is very promising.
+Many pieces of research have been made to confirm the preclinical findings on CBD and autoimmune conditions like systemic lupus erythematosus, diabetes, migraines, and more, but what we’ve learned so far is very promising.
 Again, we recommend that you consult a doctor before buying any CBD product to avoid potentially negative interactions with your medications and establish the right dosage.

 - Campbell, Andrew W. “Autoimmunity and the gut.”
 Autoimmune diseases vol. 2014 (2014): 152428. doi:10.1155/2014/152428